james-priest/code-exercises/javascript_exercises/javascript-csharp/54-object-literal-vs-object-constructor.md

 Output: Mary
 ```

-**Objects created using object literals are singletons.** This means when a change is made to the object, it affects that object across the entire script.
+**Objects created using object literals are singletons.** This means when a change is made to the object, it effects that object across the entire script.

 ### Creating an object using constructor function